vives-project-xp/InteractiveWall/README.md

 ##  Introduction
 This is the READ.ME of the project  "Interactive Wall" which was created as a part of the coursework.
 This will contain information about the project, the requirements, the software used and the hardware implemented.
-It will also go over the team-members and their diverse roles in the projetc.
+It will also go over the team-members and their diverse roles in the project.

 ## Description
 The interactive wall is a wall with tiles that are touch sensitive using the capacitive touch sensors available on the Bare Conductive Touch board and the ESP32.
 Each tile has its own output sound that comes from a speaker.
 The project contains a Animal-soundbord and a Piano-soundbord.
 The Bare Conductive Touch board is a capacitive touch sensing board that can be used to turn any conductive material into a touch sensor.
 The board can be programmed to output different sounds when the electrodes are touched.
 The board can be programmed using the Arduino IDE.
 The ESP32 microcontroller, we have chosen this microcontroller for its robust programming possibilities and fast processing speed, it has capacitive touch sensors and interfaces seamlessly with an MP3 player module that we need for this project.
 This combination enables efficient multitasking, versatile connectivity, and intuitive user interaction, making it ideal for our project.
 The ESP32 will give us more possibilities to improve our project.
 It will be easier to program and will open more options to us.